- 1 Article 1 – Formation of the music course agreement

 1.1 The music course agreement comes into effect as soon as you accept the organiser’s offer.
 This is the case whether you are coming to a course as a participant or as the partner of a participant.
 You register by filling in and submitting the digital registration form on the website.
 The date of receipt is the date on which the agreement comes into effect.

 1.2 The organiser’s offer is provisional.
 It can be revised, if necessary.
 The organiser will inform you of the revised offer as soon as possible.
 If you wish to decline the revised offer, you and/or your partner are entitled to an immediate refund of any payment.

 1.3 The content of the offer can be found in mailings or on the organiser’s website.
 Errors do occur of course, and in this case the organiser is not bound by the mistaken content.
 Similarly, if another party publishes something incorrect about a course organised by Wegwijzer in Muziek / Hieke van Hoogdalem (for example an announcement of a final concert with the wrong start time) the course organiser is not liable for this.

 1.4 Your partner is very welcome to come along to the summer week if there is sufficient accommodation available.
-Availability is shown automatically on the registration form.
+Availability for non participating partners is shown automatically on the registration form.
 You and your partner should each fill in a form.

 Article 2 – Your preferences